 👉 Help soothe your dog’s seasonal allergy symptoms with Premium Care’s Seasonal Aller-Immune Supplement for canines.

-Tumors, polyps, or any other aural masses can act just like foreign bodies and be uncomfortable for your dog.
+Aural masses (masses in the ear) such as tumors or polyps, can act just like foreign bodies and be uncomfortable for your dog.
 Ear polyps are a type of tumor that grow in an abnormal place, like the ear canal, and spiral out of control.
 They can be fairly common in pets with frequent infections.
 If left untreated, they can cause infections and wax buildup, which can interfere with the function of the ear, such as balance and hearing.